lukas-hzb/verve/README.md

 ### Requirements

+Configure these settings in your hosting platform:

 | Setting          | Value        |
 |------------------|--------------|
 | Dockerfile Path  | `Dockerfile` |
 | Port             | `8000`       |

+Set these environment variables:

 | Variable                  | Description                    |
 |---------------------------|--------------------------------|